-10.1 ADDITIVE MEASUREMENTS (<6GHz)
+10.2 ADDITIVE MEASUREMENTS

-Additive measurement block diagrams and examples are shown in the next two sub-sections demonstrating these measurements using both mechanical and HX5100 phase shifters.
+Additive measurement block diagrams and examples are shown in the following sub-sections demonstrating these measurements using both mechanical and HX5100 phase shifters.
 The signal used to drive the measurement is split into three paths; one passes through the DUT and the other two are fed through phase shifters to the instrument LO inputs.
 The phase shifters are used to align quadrature (90° offset) between the signals fed into the DUT and LO ports.
-The following points are critical to performing the best additive measurement possible.
+The following points pertain to best practice in additive measurements.

-- Two measurements should be made.
+- Two measurements should always be made.
 The first measurement is a noise floor measurement and is taken without the DUT in the system, cabling the DUT path from the output of the divider directly into the instrument rather than through the DUT.
-The second measurement is the added noise due to the DUT in the system. - The LO inputs optimal drive range is +7 to +13 dBm.
+The second measurement is the actual measurement of the DUT in the system. - The LO inputs optimal drive range is +7 to +13 dBm.
 The minimum acceptable input is +3dBm and +13dBm is the maximum for proper phase detector operation. +7dBm to +13dBm ensures the greatest measurement sensitivity.
 The DUT input may be -5dBm to +20dBm. - The time delay in the LO paths and DUT paths should be matched as closely as possible.
-If there is too great of a difference in time delay the source will not cancel as effectively.
-Ineffective source cancellation results in measuring the phase noise of the source as opposed to the true noise of the DUT. - A fixed frequency source is generally recommended.
-Source noise will cancel out, however a higher performing source (lower phase noise) is recommended.
+If there is too great of a difference in time delay the source noise may not cancel as effectively. - A fixed frequency source is generally recommended.
+Source noise will cancel out, however a higher performing source (lower phase noise) is always better. - Take care to minimize the impact of external and environmental factors on measurements.
+External/environmental factors may include noisy external power supplies, ground loops, fans/vibrations, etc.